pulumi/pulumi-aiven/sdk/python/README.md

 The following configuration points are available:

 - `aiven:apiToken` - (Optional) This is the API token to interact with your Aiven account.
-May be set via the `AIVEN_API_TOKEN` environment variable.
+May be set via the `AIVEN_TOKEN` environment variable.

 ## Reference